Skip to main content

 • Azure Kubernetes Service (AKS)

-You can use any Kubernetes version that these providers support as long as it version 1.19 or later.
+You can use any Kubernetes version that these engines support as long as it's version 1.19 or later.
+Newer versions of Kubernetes are supported but may not have been specifically validated.

-The Imply Helm chart requires:
+The Imply Helm chart requires Helm version 3.10 or later.

-For external metadata storage, Imply Manager and the Druid clusters require MySQL version 5.7.21 or later.
+For external metadata storage, Imply Manager and the Druid clusters require MySQL version 8.0 or later.

 While Imply works best in internet-connected environments where Imply Manager can retrieve version updates, it works without internet connectivity (air-gapped environments) as well.